Table of Contents

 Start with a smaller container and gradually increase the size as your plant grows.

 The bottom of the pot should contain drainage holes.
-Grapes don't like wet feet, so numerous holes on the bottom of the container are essential.
+Grapes don't like wet feet, so numerous holes in the bottom of the container are essential.

-Black or dark-coloured pots, as well as plastic containers, should be avoided because they will absorb sunlight and heat.
+Black or dark-coloured pots and plastic containers should be avoided because they will absorb sunlight and heat.
 As a result, the roots become overheated.
 The best material is wood.